 Subsequent to initial recognition, all financial assets and financial liabilities at fair value through profit or loss are measured at fair value.
-Gains and losses arising from changes in the fair value of the 'financial assets or financial liabilities at fair value through profit or loss' category are presented in the Statement of comprehensive income within net gains/(losses) on financial instruments held at fair value through profit or loss in the period in which they arise.
-This also includes dividend expense on short sales of securities, which have been classified at fair value through profit or loss.
+Gains and losses arising from changes in the fair value of the 'financial assets or financial liabilities at fair value through profit or loss' category are presented in the Statement of comprehensive income in the period in which they arise.

+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value of financial assets and liabilities traded in active markets is subsequently based on their quoted market prices at the end of the reporting period without any deduction for estimated future selling costs.
-The quoted market price used for financial assets held by the Fund is the current bid price and the quoted price for financial liabilities is the current asking price.
+The quoted market price used for financial assets and liabilities held by the Fund is the last traded price.